iyuuya/lockable_auth/README.md

 User.maximum_attempts = 5 # Default 5.
 Disable lock when this parameter is 0

 # Time interval to unlock the account
-User.unlockn_in = 1.hour # Default 1 hour.
+User.unlock_in = 1.hour # Default 1 hour.
 Disable lock when this parameter is 0
 ```

 ## Contributing